Bora Đorđević: Awards

-In 2021 he was awarded the Order of Karađorđe's Star.
+In 2021, he was awarded the Order of Karađorđe's Star.

-Personal life
+Personal life and death

 Bora Đorđević was married to Dragana Đorđević for 30 years.
-They share a son, and a daughter from Dragana's first marriage.
+They shared a son and a daughter from Dragana's first marriage.
 They divorced in February 2007.
 Soon afterwards, on 23 March 2007, Dragana ended her life by mixing alcohol and prescription drugs.

 In 2009, Đorđević married Aleksandra Savić, twenty-eight-years his junior, whom he had met in 2007 while touring the United States with Riblja Čorba.
 During early 2014, it was reported that the couple was splitting up after four and a half years of marriage.
 This was confirmed by Đorđević in April 2014, several days after the divorce had been finalized.

 Shortly after, Đorđević confirmed speculations that he had a new girlfriend, Dubravka Milatović, from Slovenia.
 In May 2016, the couple married in a private ceremony on the Greek island of Santorini.
-Many songs on Riblja Čorba latest studio album Da tebe nije (If not for you), Đorđević wrote and dedicated to his third wife.
+Many songs on Riblja Čorba latest studio album Da tebe nije ("If It Were Not For You"), Đorđević wrote and dedicated to his third wife.
 The album cover also contains a drawn picture of her.
-Since marrying Milatović, Đorđević divides his time between Belgrade and Ljubljana.
+Since marrying Milatović, Đorđević divided his time between Belgrade and Ljubljana.

+At the end of August 2024, Đorđević was admitted to a hospital in Ljubljana due to acute exacerbation of chronic obstructive pulmonary disease (COPD).
+He died from pneumonia in the morning of 4 September, at the age of 71.